circleci/circleci-docs/jekyll/_cci2/custom-images.md

  * gzip
  * ca-certificates

 Ensure that these tools are present in your custom image.
 You might not need to install all of them, if the base image you choose has some of them pre-installed.
+Without these tools, some CircleCI services (Artifacts, storing test results, etc.) may not work.

 To add custom files or tools not present in package managers, use the `ADD` command: